linode/docs/docs/guides/platform/marketplace/saltcorn-marketplace-app/index.md

 1. Open a browser and navigate to the domain you created in the beginning of your deployment.
 You can also use your Compute Instance's rDNS, which may look like `123-0-123-0.ip.linodeusercontent.com`.
 See the [Managing IP Addresses](/docs/guides/managing-ip-addresses/) guide for information on viewing and setting the rDNS value.

-1. The Saltcorn setup page will appear where you can create your first user by entering your 'email' and 'password'.
+1. Within the Saltcorn setup page that appears, create your first user account.

 Now that you’ve accessed your dashboard, check out [the official Saltcorn documentation](https://wiki.saltcorn.com/) to learn how to further utilize your Saltcorn instance.